reafian/raspberry_pi/README.md

 3. move_motion.conf - A basic motion file to record video and do something with it.
 4. sounds.py - Stupid python script to play sounds on movement.
 5. sounds_motion.conf - Motion configation to fire sounds.py on movement.
-5. piboot.sh - A small script to reboot the pihole in then event that lookups start failing
+5. piboot.sh - A small script to reboot the pihole in then event that lookups start failing.
+6. ip_address_checker_for_plex.sh - A small script to check the current public IP and send mail.

 ## IPV6_check.sh